- 1 Air Masses

 They are represented on maps with a two-letter symbol.
 The first letter indicates the moisture level of the air mass, and the second letter represents the temperature of the air mass.

 The boundary between two adjacent air masses which are well defined by their different characteristics is called a front.
-The two air masses would have different density, pressure and temperature and would have originated from different source regions of different latitudes.
+The two air masses should have different density, pressure and temperature and should have originated from different source regions of different latitudes.

 The type of front depends on the following: